🌍 Introduction: The Confusing World of the Green White Orange Flag

 The green, white, and orange flag is most commonly associated with the national flag of Ireland, also known as the Irish Tricolour.
 However, there are variations of tricolor flags with symbols in the center that represent specific organizations, historical movements, or cultural identities.
 Let’s explore the significance and variations of these flags.

-Green: Represents Irish Republicanism and the Catholic community.
+Green: Irish Catholics and the country’s nationalist tradition.

 Historical Background